Female intrasexual competition: Female derogation

 Female derogation is a form of indirect aggression where females attempt to reduce the perceived value of another female 'rival'.
 Fisher (2004) studied female derogation and the effects of estrogen levels on this form of competition.
 Females disclosed their ovulation status and rated the attractiveness of male and female faces.
 Competitor derogation (giving low ratings) towards same-sex rivals occurred frequently when women were at their most fertile stages.
 In contrast, women gave same-sex rivals higher ratings during the least fertile stages of their ovulation.
 This indirect form of competition appears exclusive toward females as findings also showed that women, irrespective of ovulation status (high or low), showed no difference in the rating of male faces.
 Supporting research has also found that younger women who are considered as having high fertility, gossip about other women more than older women, who are no longer at their most fertile stage.

 Indeed, indirect aggression appears more prevalent amongst (or exclusive to) females than males who are said to engage in more direct forms of competition.
 Research studying the relationship between indicators of attractiveness, such as physical attractiveness and indirect victimisation, showed that the likelihood of experiencing indirect victimization increased by 35% for females who perceived themselves as physically attractive.
 In contrast, being a male who is physically attractive decreased the chances of experiencing such indirect victimization.
 This also highlights how the physical attractiveness of a female is a trigger for indirect aggression and forms a core part of intersexual selection between the sexes.

-Female derogation is also used to enforcing equality amongst females which prevents high-status ambitious females from using their status to gain resources, allies and mates at the expense of other females.
+Female derogation is also used to enforce equality amongst females which prevents high-status ambitious females from using their status to gain resources, allies and mates at the expense of other females.
 Thus attempts to gain social status are punished while norms of "niceness" (which is defined as a lack of competitiveness) and equality dominates as a social norm amongst females.
 Equality is enforced by threat of social exclusion (which can be directed against any female but females attempting to gain status are more likely to be targets) and low thresholds for dissolving relationships when inequality arises.
-Within a peer group, a high-status girl who tries to interfere with another's goals risks social derision and exclusion.
+Within a peer group, a high-status woman who tries to interfere with another's goals risks social derision and exclusion.